The prototypical feature of the VA Appeals Modernization Act is, unquestionably, choice.

 In the Higher Level Review process, your claim and (presumably) your file will be dropped on the desk of a senior VA claims rater who will review it for error.
 They do not have to give deference to the prior VA denial – they can make their own decisions, whether it is different or the same.

 But you cannot submit new evidence or argument.
-You cannot meet the official performing the Higher Level Review.
+You cannot meet the official performing the Higher Level Review (although you can request an informal phone conference on the HLR Form, there is no guarantee you’ll actually get one).
 This is, truly, the exact opposite of the DRO process.
 It is, in my opinion, the “man behind the curtain” in control of your claim or appeal, with no input from you.

-Now, recalling my “3 Warnings,” above, I may be 100% wrong.
+Now, recalling my warning above, I may be 100% wrong.
 The Higher Level Review may become the greatest thing since the Army issued the Beef Ravioli MRE.
-Or it may be like eating Chili Mac before going into the Tear Gas tent at basic training.
+Or it may be like eating Chili Mac before going into the tear gas tent at basic training.

 Choice 4: Appeal to the BVA.